 A spinal fracture is a break in the bones of the spine, collectively known as vertebrae, which protect the spinal cord.
 While a spinal fracture can occur in anyone, it most commonly affects males between the ages of 18 and 25.
-A spinal fracture may occur as a result of sports-related injuries, falls, car accidents, or certain diseases.
-Symptoms of a spinal fracture may include loss of bladder or bowel control, paralysis, numbness, tingling, muscle spasms, back pain, or neck pain.
-To diagnose a spinal fracture, your doctor will perform a physical examination and review your medical history.

 To obtain a detailed view of your vertebrae, imaging tests are typically done; these tests may include x-ray, MRI, or CT scan.
 Treatment for a spinal fracture varies based on severity.
 Mild spinal fractures can often be treated with bracing and orthotics, while surgery may be necessary for more severe cases.
 Your doctor will develop a customized treatment plan based on your individual condition.

 Will I be able to walk again if I have a lumbar fracture?

 Although a broken back sounds horrifying, a broken lumbar vertebra can be successfully treated, whether that treatment is surgical or nonsurgical.
 If surgery is necessary, the training, skill, and experience of our four board-certified neurosurgeons at Texas Neurosurgery will ensure the best possible outcome.

 Because there is so much variation between the types of these fractures and their causes, there is no way to predict outcomes.
 Having a lumbar fracture, however, does not in any way mean you will never be able to walk again.